Best 5 days in Oahu itinerary: Covers whole island!

 Ala Moana Center

-Ala Moana Center is the largest open air shopping hub in Honolulu and one of the biggest open air shopping centers in the world.
-You will find everything here from high end designer brand stores to department stores.
+Ala Moana Center is the largest open-air shopping hub in Honolulu and one of the biggest open-air shopping centers in the world.
+You will find everything here, from high-end designer brand stores to department stores.

 They also have a huge food court and a variety of restaurants.
-Spend your evening here browsing the stores and you can have dinner at one of the restaurants or at the food court.
+Spend your evening here browsing the stores, and you can have dinner at one of the restaurants or at the food court.

-There is free live entertainment here on most days and you might just catch a hula dance while there!
+There is free live entertainment here on most days, and you might catch a hula dance while there!

 Day 3: South Shore side of Oahu – Hanauma Bay snorkeling, hiking